 It is always wise to check independent reviews (assume that most vendors curate reviews left by customers on their own websites to suppress bad ones from appearing) and do more research in advance of their purchase, and not just believe the often hyperbolic marketing hype on a sellers’ Amazon listings or website copy.

-Remember, there is no law against advertising a standing desk as being “the #1 [selling/rated/most-reliable/whatever],” which is why we launched this website way back in 2013 as a focused lab-tested reviews site for everything in the office fitness category.
-Just be a savvy consumer and don’t skip on essentials like checking out the warranty policy (hopefully it’s easy to find and read), and don’t be afraid to open a live chat and ask the company where their product is manufactured if that information isn’t published on the website (it’s usually not voluntarily disclosed if it isn’t made in the USA).
+Remember, there is no law against advertising a standing desk as being “the No. 1 [selling/rated/most-reliable/whatever],” which is why we launched this website way back in 2013 as a focused lab-tested reviews site for everything in the office-fitness category.
+Be a savvy consumer and don’t skip on essentials like checking out the warranty policy, and don’t be afraid to open a live chat and ask the company where their product is manufactured if that information isn’t published on the website.

 Examining the worst-case scenarios